SIRS20-21-G42/Deployment/README.md

 ### CA, Auth Server and Web App
 No need to install

+To initialize/reset the web app, go to address `https://localhost:8080/init`

 The environment is now setup and ready to run, if no errors occurred